 High blood pressure -- in men and women -- is a big problem.
 One in every three adult Americans -- about 65 million people -- have high blood pressure, also known as hypertension.
 Many more are at risk of developing it.
 Over half of all Americans age 60 and older have it and over a lifetime, the risk of developing high blood pressure is 90%.

 Typically, blood pressure increases with age.
 Risk of high blood pressure begins to climb when people hit age 45, although it can occur in younger people.
-African-Americans tend to develop it younger and have more severe hypertension.
+African-American people tend to develop it younger and have more severe hypertension.
 Obesity or a family history of high blood pressure also increases risk.

-High blood pressure is especially dangerous, because people can have it for years without knowing.
-In fact, one in three Americans with the condition doesn’t know it.
+High blood pressure is especially dangerous because people can have it for years without knowing.
+In fact, 1 in 3 Americans with the condition doesn’t know it.

 Despite these gloomy statistics, high blood pressure is not inevitable.
 There is plenty you can do to prevent, delay, and treat the condition.